Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

     user = session.query(User).first()
     print(user.name)  # "John Doe".
 This is the in-memory value. user.name = "New name"
-    print(
-        user.name
-    )  # "New name".
+    # "New name".
 The change was made to the in-memory object.
 Not the DB!
+    print(user.name)
     # session.expire_all()  # expire all objects
     session.expire(user)  # expire a single object
     print(